7 things you didn’t know about being on the pill

 2 Your period is not a ‘real’ period

-If you take your pill correctly, your period is not a ‘real’ period, but rather withdrawal bleeding.
+If you take your birth control pill correctly, your period is not a ‘real’ period, but rather withdrawal bleeding.
 It’s an artificial period, which is why it tends to be much lighter than a regular period.
 Ovulation needs to occur to produce the endogenous hormones that cause menstruation.
 As the pill stops ovulation, we don’t produce these hormones and therefore don’t have a ‘real’ period.

 3 Oestrogen and Progesterone levels stabilise